Wayne McKoy: High school career

 McKoy spent the offseason working for Watkins and returned to high school with a newfound desire to attend college.
 He had improved his limited reading ability to above-grade level and his maturation impressed college scouts.
-McKoy returned to the basketball team during his senior year and led the Long Island Lutheran team to a win in all but one of their 18 games played during the regular season.
+McKoy returned to the basketball team during his senior year and led the Long Island Lutheran team to a 17–1 record in the regular season.
 He was selected to play in the 1977 McDonald's All-American Game.

 McKoy averaged 24.9 points and 13.2 rebounds per game during his high school career.
 In 1977, he set a Long Island high school scoring record with 70 points during a game against Our Saviour Lutheran School.
 McKoy was considered to be the best New York high school player since Kareem Abdul-Jabbar.
 With the expectation that he could single-handedly make a team successful, McKoy was one of the most sought-after high school players in the nation and received correspondence from 300 colleges.